marta-krzyk-dev/CrazyPizzaGUI/README.md

 3. You will be redirected to your shopping cart.
 For now, it's empty.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/3_CrazyPizza_ShoppingCart_GET_noOrderes.png?raw=true)

-4. A) Create the first order by clicking "Create order".
+4. Create the first order by clicking "Create order".
 Choose whichever pizza you like from dropdown and choose the amount (1-10).
 Submit by hitting "Create order".
 You can create up to 5 orders.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/4_CrazyPizza_ShoppingCart_POST_create_an_order.png?raw=true)

 5. You will be redirected to your shopping cart.
 You can now edit the order with "Edit/Delete" button.